Paul D. Siakaluk, Professor and Chair

-Students in the MSc Program are required to complete a minimum of 20 credit hours of course work consisting of two quantitative methods courses:
+Students in the MSc Program are required to complete a minimum of 20 credit hours of course work including two quantitative methods courses:

-and four courses, two of which must be from among the following:
+and four courses, two of which must be from the following:

-Students must have a cumulative GPA of B+ or greater by the end of their second semester of registration, and maintain it at B+ or better thereafter.
+Students must have a Cumulative GPA of 3.33 (B+) or greater by the end of their second semester of registration, and maintain it at B+ or better thereafter.

 Students may be required to address deficiencies within their background preparation in Psychology or in their area of concentration that are identified by the Psychology Graduate Committee.
 Additional courses may be required.

-Normally, a student will present an acceptable thesis proposal to their supervisory committee by the end of their first year in the program.
-It is expected that defence of the Master's thesis will take place within two years of acceptance into the program.
+Normally, students present an acceptable thesis proposal to their supervisory committee by the end of their first year in the program.
+It is expected that defence of the Master's thesis will take place within two years of the commencement of the program.